pbridgeman91/playerhouse/README.md

 ## 🎮 Why This Matters
-In traditional casinos, there’s a regulator called **Gaming**.
-Their job is to audit machines/shuffles, verify odds, and protect players from being scammed.
+In traditional casinos, regulators like **Gaming Control Boards** audit machines/shuffles, verify odds, and protect players from being scammed.
 Online casinos—especially crypto ones—don’t have this.
 They operate offshore, manipulate backend odds, and stall or deny withdrawals.

 **PlayerHouse removes the need for trust by putting all logic—spin, payout, bonus, randomness—on-chain.
 The smart contract *is* the regulator.**